-KANSAS CITY, Mo. — A key witness in the raid on a Marion, Kansas, newspaper is accusing Marion Police Chief Gideon Cody of asking her to delete text messages.
+KANSAS CITY, Mo. — A key witness in the raid on a Marion, Kansas, newspaper accuses Marion Police Chief Gideon Cody of asking her to delete potential evidence.

-In an interview with the KSHB 41 News I-Team earlier this month, Kari Newell said Chief Cody informed her she was the victim of a crime.
+In an interview with the KSHB 41 News I-Team, Kari Newell said Chief Cody informed her she was the victim of a crime by sending her a text message.

 “[He] said, 'This is Chief Cody, we believe you've been the victim of a crime,'" Newell said.